Supporting Growth Through ELECT and How Does Learning Happen?

 Ludo Board (Skill 4.9: Spatial Relations, Directions, Map): The children made a Ludo board and worked on understanding directions like left and right, organizing the layout to represent space and depth while practicing how to give and follow clear and simple game instructions.

-Sewing Pants for a Stuffie (Skill 5.3: Fine Motor Skills, Tool Use): Sewing teaches fine motor control and tool handling, fostering precision and patience as children work with needles and thread.
+Sewing Stuffies (Skill 5.3: Fine Motor Skills, Tool Use): The children used fine motor control and tool handling to make their own stuffies.
+They practiced precision and patience as they worked with needles, thread, and scissors.

 Watercolor Painting (Skill 4.3: Representation): Children develop skills in colour use and artistic techniques to create detailed 2D representations, enhancing their ability to express ideas visually.